-Enclosed is a copy of Rule 462.040 with the proposed amendments.
+In response to items discussed at the interested parties meeting, additional changes to the rule are being proposed.
+Enclosed is a copy of Rule 462.040 with the additional amendments.
 Interested parties may provide comments or revisions to the proposed amendments.
-Please submit your comments/revisions/solutions by August 14, 2015 to Ms. Glenna Schultz in the Property Tax Department.
+Please submit your comments/revisions/solutions by February 12, 2016 to Ms. Glenna Schultz in the Property Tax Department.
 You may email your submissions to glenna.schultz@boe.ca.gov or mail them to the above address.